 The profit and loss account is set out on pages 13 and 14 within.
-During the year under review the Company distributed a net dividend of €3,600,000 (2020: €400,000).
+During the year under review the Company did not distribute any dividend (2020: €3,600,000).
 The Directors do not recommend the payment of a final dividend.